ni/nimble/specs/templates/fast-based-component.md

 *When applicable provide a list of third party libraries that are either intended to be leveraged, or were considered but discounted.
 Provide any reasoning that supports either decision.
 If no third party libraries were considered, provide a quick note explaining why such an evaluation was unnecessary.*

+*Information of interest regarding third party libraries includes:*
+    - *APIs we intend to use/considered using.*
+    - *Size of library.*
+    - *Licensing/Testing/Maturity/Stability/Security.*

 ### Angular integration

 *Describe the plan for Angular support, including directives for attribute binding and ControlValueAccessor for form integration.
 Depending on the contributor's needs, implementing Angular integration may be deferred but the initial spec should still document what work will be needed.*